If you can see this check that

 Password:

 This tutorial in concerned with the setting up of your own DNS server using "named".
-It is for FEDORA CORE 15.
+It is for Centos 7.
 Other distributions may need a different setup.

 Question 1: Basic Setup